 Lake Neusiedl (North Burgenland)

 The northern part of Burgenland is dominated by Austria’s largest lake, the Neusiedlersee, of which the southern most part belongs to Hungary.
 Around the lake you find idyllic villages, vineyards and farms.
 Burgenland’s state capital, Eisenstadt, is rich on cultural heritage.
-Apart from the recreational use of the lakeshore, you can enjoy operetta’s and musicals at the lakeside Seefestspiele Mörbisch.
+Besides, apart from the recreational use of the lakeshore, you can enjoy operetta’s and musicals at the lakeside Seefestspiele Mörbisch.
 The picturesque village of Rust takes pride not only in its vineyards, but also on the numerous Storks that can be seen nesting on rooftops all over the village.
-Forchtenstein Castle to the west is a magnificent late middle age castle, belonging to the Esterházy family , these are just a few examples of great sights in Burgenland.
+Together with Forchtenstein Castle, a magnificent late middle age castle belonging to the Esterházy family , these are just a few examples of great sights in Burgenland.

 The region is well known for its Spa-towns and thermal baths.
-The landscape is also slightly hillier than the rest of the state.
-Thus, the regions wandering- and biking trails leads you around an intriguing landscape, a mix of forests and farmland.
+Moreover, the landscape is also slightly hillier than the rest of the state.
+Hence, the regions wandering- and biking trails leads you around an intriguing landscape, a mix of forests and farmland.
 There are also some small wine regions in South Burgenland.
 As a matter of fact, the village of Heiligenbrunn not only stands out as the centre for production of the characteristic Uhudler wine, but also for the preservation of cellar houses from the 17th and 18th century.
-The small whitewashed houses with thatched roofs make up the village and are unique in Austria.
-Furthermore, you are right in the borderlands of Hungary and Slovenia, which ads a distinct feel to it, as there are still pockets of Croatian and Hungarian speaking minorities in the region.
+Small whitewashed houses with thatched roofs make up the village and are unique in Austria.
+Furthermore, you are right in the borderlands of Hungary and Slovenia, which ads a distinct feel to it.
+And there are still pockets of Croatian and Hungarian speaking minorities in the region.

 The small village of Heiligenbrunn in Burgenland is located in the transition between the rolling hills that characterize the south-eastern Austria and the vast plains that dominates western Hungary.
 Forests and vineyards dominate the landscape around Heiligenbrunn.
 Also the architectural traditions in this part of Austria differ greatly from the well known Tyrolean style houses […]